How To Do Keyword Research?

 We recommend using your selected keywords once or twice within your body content.
 Use it any more than this and search engines could penalise your website for keyword stuffing, giving you a negative SEO score.
 To get around this, simply use synonyms or similar key phrases throughout the rest of the content.

 H1 tags are a key SEO ranking factor and help website accessibility.
-If a web page has clear titles that provide meaning and context, search engines will reward it with higher ranking.
+If a web page has clear titles that provide meaning and context, search engines will reward it with a higher ranking this will also help improve your viewer’s user experience.

 According to SEMrush, 36% of articles with H2+H3 tags have higher SEO performance in terms of traffic, shares, and backlinks, so make sure to use these also!